 Microsoft Surface Pro 6

-In the Windows side of the space, the Microsoft Surface Pro 6 (review) remains unrivaled and iconic enough to inspire other tablets with its unique kickstand.
+The last year’s Microsoft Surface Pro 6 remains unrivaled and iconic enough that it inspired other tablets with its unique kickstand.
 Speaking of it, the kickstand is flexible enough to stay in position at any angle that’s comfortable to use both while typing and doodling.
-The tablet stands neck and neck with other laptops, thanks to the inclusion of PC-class Intel Core i-series processors.
-It makes the Surface capable enough to handle all your basic office work with some light photo editing on top of it.
+The tablet still stands strong against other laptops, despite including a generation-old processor now.
+The Pro 6 is capable enough to handle all your basic office work with some light photo editing on top of it.

 Samsung Galaxy Tab S6